attrace/homepage/guides/referral-farming/create-farm.md

 sidebar_label: Create Farm
 ---

-Choose the token you would like to recommend or promote, create your unique referral link and share it with your communities, friends or family.
-Join the referral farm and earn farming rewards based on the value purchased via your referral link.
+Create a new referral farm to drive value towards your token.
+Choose the token you would like people to promote or recommend and set up the referrals.
+Provide the incentive by depositing the referral farming rewards, and invite your and other communities to spread the word about the token.
+The promoters and buyers will earn the rewards once tokens are being purchased.
 1. Go to referral farms in the app
 2. Connect your wallet
 3. Create Farm